learn-co-students/programming-univbasics-3-methods-scope-lab-online-web-prework/README.md

 ## Introduction

-We're going to build a catch phrase generator that output catch phrases from some popular video games.
+We're going to build a catchphrase generator that output catchphrases from some popular video games.
 Let's put our knowledge of methods, scope, and variables, to use!